-We are pleased to submit this Governmental Accounting Standards Board Statement 67 (GASBS 67) Actuarial Valuation as of June 30, 2021.
+We are pleased to submit this Governmental Accounting Standards Board Statement 67 (GASBS 67) Actuarial Valuation as of June 30, 2023.
 It contains various information that will need to be disclosed in order to comply with GASBS 67.
-This report supersedes our previous report dated November 9, 2021 and applies the Contingency Reserve set aside by the Board as of June 30, 2021 to reduce the System's Net Pension Liability.
+Please refer to the Actuarial Valuation as of June 30, 2023, for the data, assumptions, and plan of benefits underlying these calculations.

-This report was prepared in accordance with generally accepted actuarial principles and practices at the request of the Board to assist in administering the Retirement System.
+This report was prepared in accordance with generally accepted actuarial principles and practices at the request of the Board to assist SCERS in preparing items related to the pension plan in their financial report.
 The census and financial information on which our calculations were based was provided by the Retirement System.
 That assistance is gratefully acknowledged.

 The measurements shown in this actuarial valuation may not be applicable for other purposes.
-Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements; and changes in plan provisions or applicable law.
+Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; and changes in plan provisions or applicable law.

 The actuarial calculations were completed under the supervision of Andy Yeung, ASA, MAAA, Enrolled Actuary.
 We are members of the American Academy of Actuaries and we meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
 To the best of our knowledge, the information supplied in the actuarial valuation is complete and accurate.
-Further, in our opinion, the assumptions as approved by the Board are reasonably related to the experience of and expectations for the Retirement System.
-We look forward to reviewing this report with you and to answering any questions.
+Further, in our opinion, the assumptions as approved by the Board are reasonably related to the experience of and expectations for the Plan.
+The assumptions used in this actuarial valuation were selected by the Board based upon our analysis and recommendations.
+In our opinion, the assumptions are reasonable and take into account the experience of the Plan and reasonable expectations.
+In addition, in our opinion, the combined effect of these assumptions is expected to have no significant bias.